The Good Life (1975 TV series): Novelisations

-Two novelisations of The Good Life were written, both by Esmonde and Larbey.
+Two novelisations of The Good Life were written by Esmonde and Larbey.
 The first, The Good Life, was published in 1976 by Penguin Books, and novelised the first series.
 The second, More of The Good Life, was published in 1977, also by Penguin, and featured three episodes from series two and four episodes from series three.

 Other countries

 The series broadcast in Australia on ABC and in Canada on CBC.
 It was also seen in South Africa, Zimbabwe, New Zealand and many other Commonwealth countries as well as Belgium and the Netherlands.

 In the United States The Good Life was retitled Good Neighbors to avoid confusion with a short-lived American sitcom of the same name, and was shown by most PBS stations across the country starting in the early 1980s.
 By the late 1980s, it was rarely seen but returned to PBS stations after CBS/Fox Video released selected episodes on VHS in 1998.